Infostrux-Solutions/snowflake-snowpro-core-study-notes/StorageAndDataProtection/DataProtection.md

 * Usage
   * often used to quickly spin up a Dev or Test environment as a zero-copy clone of Production
   * can be used to create backups or data snapshots at given points of time
-  * can be used to create read-only, read-only snapshots for reporting as of a given point of time, e.g.: month-, year-end, etc.
+  * can be used to create read-only snapshots for reporting as of a given point of time, e.g.: month-, year-end, etc.
 * Some considerations:
   * Privileges are not cloned
+  * Data History is not cloned
   * Stages cloning
     * Named Internal Stages are not cloned
     * External Stages are cloned